FAQ: USD LIBOR transition to SOFR

-The ARRC has prepared a series of recommendations and draft documents to address these questions for loans.
-ISDA also has prepared recommendations that will inform documentation in development.
-They generally are aligned and address these issues as follows:
+The ARRC has prepared a series of recommendations and draft documents to address these questions for loans, as has ISDA in derivatives.
+They generally are aligned — with some notable differences — and address these issues as follows:

 - Fallback triggers

 - Cessation: public statements indicative of permanent discontinuation

 - Pre-cessation: declaration that LIBOR is no longer representative, insufficient number of dealers providing quotes, et al.

 - Fallback rates - this is one area in which the ARRC and ISDA are not entirely aligned

 - ARRC: waterfall of term SOFR (if it exists), followed by Daily Simple SOFR, followed by an endorsed benchmark rate